 We show that the strong tendency of children to choose the same occupations as their parents leads to misallocation of talent.
 We use individual-level administrative data to estimate a structural general equilibrium Roy model that incorporates both heterogeneity in individuals' skill sets and, therefore, occupation-specific productivity, as well as heterogeneous entry costs into occupations based on parental background.
 Our central finding is that in a counterfactual scenario in which all sons are faced with the same entry costs, independent of their family background, occupational following decreases by more than half, compared to the baseline.
 As a result of this reallocation, intergenerational earnings mobility increases by almost a third.
-Moreover, we estimate that a quarter of the observed intergenerational earnings persistence among sons can be explained by parison of the estimate for sons of higher-earning fathers.
+Moreover, we estimate that a quarter of the observed intergenerational earnings persistence among sons can be explained by the influence of their fathers' occupational background.